Sign or encrypt emails in Mail on Mac

 If you don’t have a certificate for every recipient, you must send your message unencrypted.
 Click the Encrypt icon to replace the closed lock icon with an open lock icon.

 Some mailing lists reject digitally signed messages because the signature is treated as an attachment.
-To send the message unsigned, click the Signed icon in your message; an x replaces the tick.
+To send the message unsigned, click the Signed icon in your message; an x replaces the checkmark.

 Note: If for some reason your certificate isn’t associated with your email address, or if you want to use your certificate with a different email address, Control-click the certificate in Keychain Access, choose New Identity Preference, and provide the requested information.